 Sometimes he had afternoon sessions; sometimes the man was there for breakfast.
 Monday, Wednesday, Friday, Sunday, it didn't matter.
 It was always a different day, always a different time and completely random.
 All he could do now was sit silently and try to ignore the psychiatrist when he came around for a visit unless he just refused to leave his room at all and didn't unlock the door, but then he would have issues with eating and drinking and going to the bathroom, so it wasn't practical to stay in his room all day on the off chance that it was the day that the psychiatrist was coming around.

 He was alone for now, an illusion of privacy as he was sure Jarvis was watching him closely, hell maybe all the Avengers were down in Tony's workshop watching him on a live feed, he didn't know, but he wasn't going to forget where he was, he wasn't going to forget who he was dealing with.
-He had been a part of S.H.I.E.L.D; he had been a S.H.I.E.L.D agent.
+He had been a part of S.H.I.E.L.D; he had been a S.H.I.E.L.D agent, he still was as a matter of fact.
 They were foolish if they thought he would forget his training just because he was now pregnant, or maybe they thought he was the one who was unhinged after all these attacks, they were even more foolish if they thought that.
 He was Harry Potter with several titles after his name, he had survived a magical war, he had been on the front lines, he had been in the thick of the fighting, he had been the target for Voldemort and his Death Eaters, he had lost any and everyone who was even remotely close to him because of that.
-He had survived through much more than a few simple attacks where he was the target because he was connected to an agency that held information.
+He had survived through much more than a few simple attacks where he was the target because he was connected to an agency that held top secret information.
 He had been the main target in the war, him, not merely because he had information, but because he was alive and breathing.
-They wouldn't have stopped if he'd thrown all the information his brain held at them, they wanted him dead and humiliated and nothing less than that would have sufficed.
+Voldemort and the Death Eaters wouldn't have stopped if he'd thrown all the information his brain held at them, they wanted him dead and humiliated and nothing less than that would have sufficed.

 He'd been through much more than a few mere attacks, he'd survived through much more and now he was alone, he'd been left alone in the world and he'd found himself a niche to live in, only now he had a baby.
 A baby who would love him unconditionally and would depend on him for life.
 He wasn't alone anymore, he'd never be alone again, he had a child to nurture and look after now, he had someone he could be strong for, someone to live for, if he ran now it would be easier, safer for his baby if he travelled while pregnant, but it was difficult with the entire Avengers team around, Clint could climb any structure, Natasha was wicked fast, Thor and Tony could fly, Steve would never give up, he had an unlimited amount of adrenaline and stamina and Bruce could turn into the Hulk.
 He'd never get away from them fast enough to Apparate and he couldn't risk doing it here, in the Tower, in case he was seen or recorded by Jarvis.
 That would defeat the purpose of him getting away from all of the questions, he'd show them instead and he didn't know what was worse, they might not believe him if he told them, if he showed them they'd have to believe it.
 No, he had to wait for an opening to take a chance to run, but before then, he had to get himself ready to run.
 He needed to be ready at any moment and he needed a plan.